-(NE) (SE) (NC) (IP) Component of a Program for Gifted Education Program Evaluation The district provides ongoing student and program assessment consistent with the program's philosophy, goals and standards.
+NE SE NC IP Component of a Program for Gifted Education Program Evaluation The district provides ongoing student and program assessment consistent with the program's philosophy, goals and standards.
 All components of the program are periodically reviewed by individuals knowledgeable about gifted learners and who have competence in the evaluation process.
 The results are used for continuing program development.

-The district plan contains a clear description of performance expectations for gifted students at each grade level, and the plan is tied to the district's multi-tiered system of support.
+NE SE NC IP Component of a Program for Gifted Education The district plan contains a clear description of performance expectations for gifted students at each grade level, and the plan is tied to the district's multi-tiered system of support.
 The district uses multiple, traditional and non-traditional strategies to assess gifted student performance.
 These include standardized and criterion-referenced achievement tests, questionnaires, checklists, observation scales, interviews and performance-based measures.
 The results of the program evaluation are presented to the local Board of Education and are accessible to all constituencies of the program.
 The gifted program evaluation report for all educational services involving gifted students includes both strengths and weaknesses of the program and is accompanied by a plan with implications for improvement and renewal over time.